juxt/yada/README.md

 [yada "0.4.3"]
 ```

-For the latest release, use the following
+For the latest release, use the following and run the documentation
+offline (details below).

 ```clojure
 [yada "1.0.0-20150804.111215-2"]